Public behaviour hailed as disappointing following cop assaults in Northland

 “We urge you to let us do our jobs and provide you with the support you need.”

-Northland Hato Hone St John’s District Operations Manager Ben Lockie said they have a zero-tolerance policy towards abuse or assaults on their staff, who are there helping the community.
+Northland Hato Hone St John’s District Operations Manager Ben Lockie said they had a zero-tolerance policy towards abuse or assaults on staff helping the community.

 “Our people are caring, non-judgmental medical professionals who come to work to make a difference in the lives of New Zealanders, and any abuse of our people is never acceptable, under any circumstance.”

-Northland FENZ District Manager, Wipari Henwood, said violence and anti-social behaviour at incidents that firefighters attend can put even more people in danger.
+Northland Fire and Emergency NZ (Fenz) district manager Wipari Henwood said violence and anti-social behaviour at incidents firefighters attend could put even more people in danger.

 ” Our firefighters, the majority of whom are volunteers, are committed to serving their communities and protecting what is important to them.

-Both Lockie and Henwood stressed that it was essential that they do their jobs without fear of violence or aggression.
+Both Lockie and Henwood stressed it was essential they do their jobs without fear of violence or aggression.

 “We will take enforcement action if and when required to keep our people safe.”